Data Augmentation on Graphs: A Technical Survey: General Graph Data Augmentation

-Furthermore, it is also essential to guarantee the connectivity of augmented graphs.
-SubMix~\cite{SubMix-2022} inserts a subgraph $g^\textit{t}$ of the same size as $g$ into $G$ without breaking the edges that connect $\mathcal{V}_\textit{g}$ with $\mathcal{V} \setminus \mathcal{V}_\textit{g}$, having $\mathcal{E}_\textit{connect} = \mathcal{E}_\textit{break}$.
+Furthermore, \emph{it is also essential to guarantee the connectivity of augmented graphs.} SubMix~\cite{SubMix-2022} inserts a subgraph $g^\textit{t}$ of the same size as $g$ into $G$ without breaking the edges that connect $\mathcal{V}_\textit{g}$ with $\mathcal{V} \setminus \mathcal{V}_\textit{g}$, having $\mathcal{E}^\textit{+} = \mathcal{E}^\textit{-}$.
 Similarly, MoCL~\cite{MoCL-2021} retains the chemical bonds (edges in molecular graphs) connected to $g$ before augmentation, and uses them to connect $g^\textit{t}$ during subgraph substitution.
 Graph Transplant~\cite{Graph-Transplant-2022} proposes two strategies for merging subgraphs.
-One is uniform edge sampling to connect nodes whose degree values change during augmentation, and the other is differentiable edge prediction that considers the feature similarity of node pairs for connectivity.
-As an exception, GREA~\cite{GREA-2022} performs subgraph substitution by swapping the node representations of subgraphs in the embedding space, which is free from edge generation ($\mathcal{E}_\textit{connect}=\emptyset$).
+One is uniform edge sampling to connect nodes whose degree values change during augmentation, and the other is differentiable edge prediction that considers the feature similarity of node pairs for connectivity. {IGM~\cite{IGM-2024} merges two subgraphs by randomly adding edges between them according to the node degree.} As an exception, GREA~\cite{GREA-2022} performs subgraph substitution by swapping the node representations of subgraphs in the embedding space, which is free from edge generation ($\mathcal{E}^\textit{+}=\emptyset$).

-Lastly, subgraph substitution generally serves for graph-level tasks, especially for graph classification, so it is necessary to assign appropriate labels for augmented graphs.
-Since $g$ and $g^\textit{t}$ play similar roles in their respective graphs, the adaptive label interpolation ratio $\lambda$ can be derived according to the contribution of $g^\textit{t}$ to the augmented graph $\hat{G}$.
+Lastly, \textit{subgraph substitution generally serves for graph-level tasks, especially for graph classification, so it is necessary to assign appropriate labels for augmented graphs.} Since $g$ and $g^\textit{t}$ play similar roles in their respective graphs, the adaptive label interpolation ratio $\lambda$ can be derived according to the contribution of $g^\textit{t}$ to the augmented graph $\hat{G}$.
 For example, SubMix~\cite{SubMix-2022} assumes that edges are crucial factors in determining graph labels, and hence defines $\lambda$ as the ratio of contained edges in $g^\textit{t}$, \ie $\lambda=|\mathcal{E}^\textit{t}_\textit{g}| / |\hat{\mathcal{E}}|$.
 Graph Transplant~\cite{Graph-Transplant-2022} quantifies the contribution of $g^\textit{t}$ using the total saliency of contained nodes.
-In addition, both MoCL~\cite{MoCL-2021} and GREA~\cite{GREA-2022} replace non-critical structures in the original graphs, so the augmented graph $\hat{G}$ and the original graph $G$ are considered to have consistent labels, \ie $g^\textit{t}$ is now a non-critical subgraph and assigned a low label weight ($\lambda = 0$).
+In addition, MoCL~\cite{MoCL-2021}, GREA~\cite{GREA-2022} and IGM~\cite{IGM-2024} replace non-critical structures in the original graphs, so the augmented graph $\hat{G}$ and the original graph $G$ are considered to have consistent labels, \ie $g^\textit{t}$ is now a non-critical subgraph and assigned a low label weight ($\lambda = 0$).